rtlabs-com/p-net/doc/using_codesys.rst

 The program can be downloaded from https://store.codesys.com/codesys.html A trial version is available.
 Registration is required.

-Download "CODESYS Development System V3".
-The file is named for example "CODESYS 64 3.5.15.30.exe".
+Download “CODESYS Development System V3", in the latest available version.
+The file is named :file:`CODESYS 64 <VERSION>.exe`.
 Install it on a Windows machine by double clicking the icon.

-Also download "CODESYS Control for Raspberry Pi SL".
-You can still download it without paying the listed price, but it will then run as a trial version for which you need to restart the Codesys runtime on the Raspberry Pi every two hours.
-Install it by double-clicking the ``.package`` file.
+From within Codesys, install the "Codesys control for Raspberry Pi" by using the menu Tools/"Codesys installer".
+In the "AddOns" section use "Browse" and search for "raspberry".
+Select the relevant row in the results, and click "Install".
+When completed, there should be an entry "Update Raspberry Pi" available in the Tools menu.

 Restart the program after the installation.